youngjoon-lee/doracle-poc/README.md

 This is a proof-of-concept of the decentralized oracle which validates off-chain data while preserving privacy powered by on-chain proof-of-stake and Intel SGX.

+## Problem Statements

+### Needs of data validation

+- To make the data sales process secure and atomic, data being sold must be validated.
+	- For example, it should be validated that data is in the format desired by the buyer.
+- It is not a good idea to let blockchains validate data, because blockchains are not suitable for handling large data.
+Also, it is not recommended to put sensitive data to the blockchain even if it is encrypted due to potential security risks.
+- For these reasons, it is necessary to have an off-chain data validator.

+### Challenges & Solutions

+- There can be a number of Byzantine data validators.
+	- Solution: Proof-of-stake powered by the blockchain
+- The operator (human) of data validators can see the contents of sensitive data.
+	- Solution: Secure enclave powered by Intel SGX

 ## Hardware Requirements

 The oracle only works on [SGX](https://www.intel.com/content/www/us/en/developer/tools/software-guard-extensions/overview.html)-[FLC](https://github.com/intel/linux-sgx/blob/master/psw/ae/ref_le/ref_le.md) environment with a [quote provider](https://docs.edgeless.systems/ego/#/reference/attest) installed.